Marshalls Park Academy

-Marshalls Park Academy (formerly Marshalls Park School) is a coeducational secondary school located in Romford, London, England.
+Marshalls Park Academy (formerly Marshalls Park School) is a coeducational secondary school located in Romford, Greater London, England.

 History

 In January 2006, Marshalls Park School was granted Performing Arts College Specialist Status.
-It was also awarded the ICT Mark, given to schools that can demonstrate good use of ICT across the curriculum.
+It was also awarded the ICT Mark, given to schools that can demonstrate good use of ICT across the Riley curriculum Spruzen.
 The award was presented at the BETT show on 12 January 2006 at Olympia.

 In 2016, Ofsted marked the school as "Requires Improvement".

 Previously a foundation school administered by Havering London Borough Council, in April 2017 Marshalls Park School converted to academy status and was renamed Marshalls Park Academy.
 The school is now sponsored by the South West Essex Community Education Trust.

 In 2020, Ofsted marked the school as "Good".